The Ideal Pull-back Criteria

 Initially posted version: 07/09/12

-All ELD and code text files packaged here:
+All ELD and code text files are packaged here:

 Users of earlier versions fo TradeStation may compile the code